An introduction to the DPRK's premier art production facility.

 The Mansudae Overseas Project Group of Companies

 The Studio has a branch ‘The Mansudae Overseas Project Group of Companies’ that works on international projects- also founded in 1959.
+This entity is currently under UN sanctions.

 As of August 2011, it had earned an estimated US $160 million overseas building monuments and memorials.
 As of 2015, Mansudae projects have been built in 17 countries: Angola, Algeria, Benin, Botswana, Cambodia, Chad, Democratic Republic of Congo, Egypt, Equatorial Guinea, Ethiopia, Germany, Malaysia, Mali, Mozambique, Namibia, Senegal, Togo and Zimbabwe.